gregrickaby/nextjs-starter/README.md

 - ESLint
 - Stylelint
 - PropTypes
+- React Hooks
 - Bare-bones styles
 - Global config file
 - Global `<Layout>` component
 - SEO at the page level
+- Data fetching via SWR
 - Can easily be made into a PWA
-- Ready for hosting at vercel.com
+- Ready for hosting at Vercel

 🛑 **_Wait!_ There's more!**